 EMI Reducing PCB Shielding Techniques to Incorporate in Your Designs

 I spent most of my twenties producing and mastering music for local artists.
 As much as I love older consoles, it gets annoying to listen to audio from one channel bleeding over to other channels.
-Newer consoles are built with proper shielding and crosstalk reduction measures, and the analog signals in these newer consoles are much cleaner.
+Newer consoles are built with proper EMI shielding and crosstalk reduction measures, and the analog signals in these newer consoles are much cleaner.

-The conscientious should take time to study shielding techniques in order to protect their devices against interference and maintain good signal integrity.
+The conscientious should take time to study EMI shielding techniques in order to protect their devices against electromagnetic interference and maintain good signal integrity.
 Proper component layout and trace routing can greatly reduce noise coupling between components.
 Other more extreme measures, like metal can shields, are more effective in combating EMI.

 Shielding With Metal Enclosures

-If you remember your basic electromagnetics classes, you should know that a grounded metal plate greatly attenuates electric fields.
+If you remember your basic electromagnetics classes, you should know that a grounded metal plate greatly attenuates electromagnetic fields.
 Stray electric fields, including RF fields, can be effectively shielded using a metal enclosure that surrounds sensitive components.
-When various components are separated into different enclosures, the shielding also prevents interference between components.
+When various components are separated into different enclosures, the electromagnetic shielding also prevents interference between components.

-Once the shielding is grounded, it can provide a conducting plane for ESD, RF fields, internal fields, and noise carried on the cables that enter and exit the enclosure.
+Once the EMI shielding is grounded, it can provide a conducting plane for ESD, RF fields, internal fields, and noise carried on the cables that enter and exit the enclosure.
 The shielding must provide a low impedance path for external RF sources to reach ground reference point in order to quickly dissipate any currents induced by stray fields.

 Shielding on a digital TV PCB